dimajix/flowman/docs/tutorial/02-schema.md

-# Lesson 2 - Schema Definitions
+# Lesson 2 — Schema Definitions

-In the first lesson we saw a simple example for reading and writing data in order to perform a technical format conversion from CSV to Parquet.
-But we also saw some issues, especially with CSV files, which do not contain a precise schema information.
+In the first lesson, we saw a simple example for reading and writing data in order to perform a technical format conversion from CSV to Parquet.
+But we also saw some issues, especially with CSV files, which do not contain precise schema information.
 This lesson will present a remedy to improve the situation by explicitly providing a schema definition in each relation.